wp-plugins/comprehensive-google-map-plugin/readme.txt

 IDs explicitly when dealing with multiple maps on the same post/page.
 * The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info windows, traffic/bike lanes and more!
 * Support for custom overlays: Panoramio photos on the map (http://www.panoramio.com/), bicycle lanes and traffic info.
-* User can get directions to the locations on the map (markers)
 * Widget enabled.
 * Cross browser compatible
 * Loads geographic markup from a KML, KMZ or GeoRSS file hosted remotely.